Faculty (company): History

+In January 2026, the consulting company Accenture agreed to acquire Faculty for over £740 million as it sought to improve the company's AI capabilities.
+The Financial Times reported that the exact terms of the deal were not disclosed but analysts considered it to make Faculty the first British AI company of 2026 to achieve unicorn status (a valuation of over $1 billion).

+Government work

 In February 2018, the Home Office and ASI developed a terrorist content blocking tool that claimed to identify 94% of Daesh propaganda, aiding in preventing it from being uploaded to the Internet.
 It was reported by Wired magazine that Daesh could easily dodge the tool.
 In 2019, it was then reported by the Financial Times that the tool had not been adopted by any companies, even after it had been offered free of charge.